ModelOriented/shapviz/cran-comments.md

 # shapviz 0.9.2

+## Resubmission 4

+The fact that the Debian testing machine does not seem to respect nthread like the other platforms is a pain.
+I don't have a good solution.
+Maybe the problem comes from data.table, which is loaded by xgboost.

 ## Resubmission 3

 Moving one single nthread = 1 into param = list().
 Setting nrounds = 1 in all tests.
 If this does not help, I will need to delete most unit tests.